 Dental implants have changed how dentists treat those with missing teeth dramatically in the last 25 years.
-More and more people are having dental implants placed in their mouth.
+More and more people are having dental implants placed in their mouths.
 We at DentalChat get many dental implant questions about how are dental implants placed into the mouth?
 In this dental implant article, we will be discussing dental implants in detail.
 This will include dental implant placement blogging about various other dental implant procedures that may go with dental implants and what to expect after getting dental implants placed into the mouth.

 Dental Implant(s) are placed into the mouth or jaw bone - where a tooth or teeth had been extracted.
 First and foremost, total health history and full dental examination of the mouth is needed.
 The dentist, periodontist or oral surgeon will need to also have very good dental x-rays.
 The most common form of dental x-ray technology used is what is called a CT scan.
 Why do dentists and surgeons like having a CT scan done of the mouth and jaw?
 The main reason is that it provides a 3D / 3 Dimensional image of the patient's jaw bone.
 Hence, the dentist can better view what is going on under the gums or below the gingival line.

 A fairly common dental procedure done concurrently with dental implant placement sometimes - is called bone grafting.
-The reason dentists use bone grafting in the mouth, is that it can provide a more solid base for the dental implant screw to go into.
+The reason dentists use bone grafting in the mouth is that it can provide a more solid base for the dental implant screw to go into.
 That is, many people lose quite a bit of jaw bone / have bone resorption after having extractions, over time.
 The bone will come down.
 These areas may have little bone for dental implants to go into.
 The dentist / oral surgeon will place more bone into the area of extractions - this is called a dental bone graft.
 Bone graft materials can vary.

 In some cases, right after the tooth is extracted - the dental implant is placed into the same tooth socket of the extraction site.
 This is called an immediate dental implant.
 Not all dentists, periodontists or oral surgeons do immediate dental implants - for varying reasons.
 Immediate dental implant blog and local dental implants chatting online with us - we are networking with best dental implant dentists - to share dental information on dental implants.

-After getting the dental implant / dental implants placed into the mouth - then will need to have crowns placed on top of the implant.
+After getting the dental implant / dental implants placed into the mouth - then you will need to have crowns placed on top of the implant.
 The dental implant acts like the tooth root and the crown - is the cap that goes on top of the dental implant.
 This is a fairly routine procedure.

 Some dental implants are placed into the mouth of people who have many teeth missing or possibly all their teeth missing.
 The denture will attach to several dental implants - providing usually better retention and chewing function for the patient.
 There are varying options of dentures and dental implants - some say all on 4 dental implants or all on 6 dental implants, etc. Some people with large space of missing teeth may also want to get a dental bridge instead of a partial denture.